-Cisco IOS routers can be configured as a layer 2 bridges, this means that you can configure two or more interfaces to be in the same layer 2 domain and that traffic will be switched instead of routed.
+Cisco IOS routers can be configured as layer two bridges, this means that you can configure two or more interfaces to be in the same layer two domain, and that traffic will be switched instead of routed.
 Another feature that has been added since IOS 12.3(7)T is the transparent Cisco IOS Firewall.
-This allows traffic filtering and stateful inspection using CBAC for the layer 2 bridge.
+This allows traffic filtering and stateful inspection using CBAC for the layer two bridge.

-When you configure the router as a transparent firewall it will not do any routing and will only learn the MAC addresses on the interfaces and switch frames between the interfaces.
+Configuring the router as a transparent firewall will not do any routing and will only learn the MAC addresses on the interfaces and switch frames between them.
 The advantage of a transparent firewall is that you can place it at any location in your network without having to change any IP addresses or networking settings like default gateways.

 R1 and R3 will use IPv4 subnet 192.168.13.0 /24 and IPv6 prefix 2001:13::/64.
 I will configure the firewall with the following requirements:

-- R3 is not allowed to send anything to R1 with the exception of return traffic.
+- R3 is not allowed to send anything to R1 except return traffic.

 - IPv6 traffic between R1 and R3 is not allowed.

-Let’s take a look how to achieve this!
+Let’s take a look at how to achieve this!

 - CRB (Concurrent Routing and Bridging)